Subjects:

 leader of this underground revolution against the artificial

-intelligence that has taken over the world and s
+intelligence that has taken over the world and sustains the human

-living in The Matrix.
+from the reality in which he knew.
 Neo realizes that his reality

 was merely a computer program, The Matrix, a computer genius’